jpritikin/coach/content/docs/me/psychoactive/cannabis/_index.md

 [^klein2011]: Klein, C., Karanges, E., Spiro, A., Wong, A., Spencer, J., Huynh, T., ... & McGregor, I. S. (2011).
 Cannabidiol potentiates Δ9-tetrahydrocannabinol (THC) behavioural effects and alters THC pharmacokinetics during acute and chronic treatment in adolescent rats. *Psychopharmacology, 218,* 443-457.

 [^rubin2023]: Rubin, J. S. (2023). *Bizarro: The surreal sage of America's secret war on synthetic drugs and the Florida kingpins it captured.* University of California Press.

+[^turkey-hhc]: Turkey wrote, "HHC is considered by many to be the closest alt cannabinoid we have to traditional D9 THC." (p.
+104) 🤦

+[^turkey-cbc]: Turkey wrote, "CBC is currently my favorite cnoid." (p.
+195) 🤦